 Figure 1 - Submarine's front port view

-METHODOLOGY
+\\\ Methodology

-Team S.O.N.I.A. keeps the same robust methodology year after year.
-At the end of each competition, the team holds a general meeting to assess the progression made during the year.
-It is also the occasion to discuss future development and improvement ideas, aggregating them into a project management software.
+Team S.O.N.I.A. has set up a very effective methodology that is repeated year after year.
+The competition serves as a starting point to analyze the potential improvements: after each competition, a meeting is conducted to analyze the strengths and weaknesses of the submarine.
+Different ideas of improvement are grouped in a project management software.
 The different projects are then regrouped by department and difficulty level.
-This way, when a new member joins the team, the team is able to quickly find a suitable project for him.
+This way, when a new member joins the team, we are able to quickly find a suitable project for him.